 Start-up company NanoCell Therapeutics, which develops a nanomedicine to cure cancer and other diseases, establishes its home base on the Utrecht Science Park.
 The company was drawn by the high quality infrastructure at Utrecht University, as well as the prospect of interdisciplinary collaborations with both the university and UMC Utrecht.

 Ginkgo Bioworks, Inc. (“Ginkgo”), the organism company, today announced it has signed a purchase agreement to acquire Dutch DNA Biotech B.V. (“Dutch DNA”), a company based in Utrecht, Netherlands with a proprietary platform technology focused on the development of fungal strains and fermentation processes for the production of proteins and organic acids.

 Levendig, groen, duurzaam en bereikbaar: dat is het Utrecht Science Park van de toekomst.
 Hoe bereiken we dit, terwijl we ruimte maken voor de groei van wonen, werken, sporten, verblijven en recreëren?
 Daarover gaat de Omgevingsvisie USP 2040.
 Onderwijs, zorg, onderzoek en innovatie in het USP staan daarbij centraal, nu én in de toekomst.

-Utrecht Science Park is the beating heart of Europe's most competitive region.
+Utrecht Science Park is the beating heart of one of Europe's most competitive regions.
 We bring competence from business, industry and academia together in order to design and create healthier, safer and more sustainable cities for today and for subsequent generations.

 Utrecht Science Park provides a vibrant, dynamic and exciting place to work, to study and to interact